Mikejo5000/vsts-docs-pr/docs/work/tfs-ps-sync/sync-ps-tfs.md

 ## [Project Connect from Tivitie](http://www.tivitie.com/projectconnect)

-Keep your agile teams working in VSTS and TFS, the tool they are accustomed to, while providing portfolio and program leaders a broad view of the project portfolio with Project Connect.
+Keep your agile teams working in Azure Codex and TFS, the tool they are accustomed to, while providing portfolio and program leaders a broad view of the project portfolio with Project Connect.
 A unified PPM solution bridges gaps that are impacting productivity and the bottom line.
-Connecting Project Online with VSTS drives enhanced visibility & alignment - making sure the projects that the teams are working so hard on - are the right projects and deliver value to the organization.
+Connecting Project Online with Azure Codex drives enhanced visibility & alignment - making sure the projects that the teams are working so hard on - are the right projects and deliver value to the organization.

-[Project Connect](http://www.tivitie.com/projectconnect) for VSTS offers a seamless approach to exchange critical information between development teams and project teams using Project Online and VSTS.
+[Project Connect](http://www.tivitie.com/projectconnect) for Azure Codex offers a seamless approach to exchange critical information between development teams and project teams using Project Online and Azure Codex.

 **Marketplace extension**: [Project Connect](https://marketplace.visualstudio.com/items?itemName=TVT.TVT-PjO).